overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

 ## Audience & Takeaways

-- The [USP](https://en.wikipedia.org/wiki/Unique_selling_proposition) for this talk is, unlike majority FP talks in Java/Kotlin space, which are introductory, this has something for all levels of the audience.
+- The [USP](https://en.wikipedia.org/wiki/Unique_selling_proposition) for this talk is, unlike majority FP talks in Java/Kotlin space, which are either introductory or advanced, this has something for all levels of the audience.
   - This talk starts with basic FP concepts like _Imperative vs. Declarative_ style using Java **Streams** or Kotlin **Sequences**.
   - Then the audience is gradually ramped-up towards intermediate FP concepts such as _Monads_, _First-Class Functions_, _Higher-Order Functions_.
-  - Towards the end, we touch-upon concepts for an advanced audience like _Function-Lifting_, _Dozen FP Operations for daily Programming like `foldLeft`_ in the context of the problem, with pictures and simple examples.
+  - Towards the end, we touch-upon concepts for an advanced audience like _Function-Lifting_, _Dozen FP Operations for daily Programming like `foldLeft`_ within the context of the problem, with pictures and simple examples.
 They are also provided with appropriate pointers wherever needed, to go back and refer.
-- The audience experiences a mind-shift from the traditional mutation-heavy _Imperative style_ to _Functional style_ -- with Immutable Objects (Using Java 14 preview feature `Records` or Kotlin's `Data classes`) and Pure-Functions (replacing Mutation with Transformation).
+- The audience experiences a mind-shift from the traditional mutation-heavy _Imperative style_ to _Functional style_ -- with Immutable Objects (Using Java `Records` or Kotlin's `Data classes`) and Pure-Functions (replacing Mutation with Transformation).
-- With Hands-on demos, this talk adds a robust paradigm tool-set and vocabulary to a programmer's arsenal and how to apply them to simplify the modeling and designing of complex _real-world_ problems.
+- With Hands-on demos, this talk adds a robust paradigm toolset and vocabulary to a programmer's arsenal and how to apply them to simplify the modeling and designing of complex _real-world_ problems.
 - The audience learns how to objectively perceive complexity in any codebase through metrics (measured using popular static analysis tools), and how to reduce cognitive complexity methodically.

 ## Source-Code

 The concepts are language agnostic.
-For broader outreach, I can use of either of these two for a hands-on demo -- **[Kotlin](https://kotlinlang.org/)** (a Modern Open-source JVM language) + **[Arrow](https://arrow-kt.io/)** (a Trending Open-source functional companion for Kotlin) _(or)_ **Java** + **[Vavr](https://www.vavr.io/)** (an Open-source functional library for Java)
+For broader outreach, I can use either of these two for a hands-on demo:

+  - **[Kotlin](https://kotlinlang.org/)** (a Modern Open-source JVM language) + **[Arrow](https://arrow-kt.io/)** (a Trending Open-source functional companion for Kotlin)

+    _(or)_

+  - **Java** + **[Vavr](https://www.vavr.io/)** (an Open-source functional library for Java)

 As I cannot use the production code, I use code samples from my POC for the demonstration -- [Github repo for Java](https://github.com/overfullstack/railway-oriented-validation) or [Github repo for Kotlin](https://github.com/overfullstack/railway-oriented-validation-kotlin).